-1. All coaches and volunteers MUST be Virtus trained and have an active account that is not suspended.

-2. Coaches are expected to use SportsEngine - Chat/Email to communicate with members of their teams and notify them of practices, games, cancellations, and changes.

-3. Model appropriate behaviors and responses for players and spectators.
+- 1. All coaches and volunteers MUST be Virtus trained and have an active account that is not suspended.
+All coaches MUST have completed their "Heads Up To Youth Sports," Concussion Course. - 2.
+Coaches are expected to use SportsEngine Chat/Email to communicate with members of their teams and notify them of practices, games, cancellations, and changes.
+If for some reason a coach is not comfortable using SportsEngine they will explain to parents how communication will be used. - 3.
+Model appropriate behaviors and responses for players and spectators.
 The words and actions of a coach, whether appropriate or not, will be replicated by some of his/her players.
-The coach is responsible for setting the standard of appropriate conduct.

-4. Hold players accountable for intentional rule violations and other acts of poor sportsmanship.
+The coach is responsible for setting the standard of appropriate conduct. - 4.
+Hold players accountable for intentional rule violations and other acts of poor sportsmanship.
 Players should be immediately removed from a contest to have their conduct addressed, privately and tactfully, and reinstated when deemed appropriate.
-A second offense is reason to sit the player for the rest of the game.

-5. Offer sincere praise for all athletes in the competition.
-Model good sportsmanship.

-6. Reward athletes that have made a genuine commitment to attend practices with developmentally appropriate playing time.

-7. Demonstrate respect and tolerance for all officials' interpretation of rules.
-In addition, coaches need to discourage players and parents from verbally abusing/ criticizing officials and opponents before, during, and after contests.
+A second offense is reason to sit the player for the rest of the game. - 5.
+Offer sincere praise for all athletes in the competition.
+Model good sportsmanship. - 6.
+Reward athletes that have made a genuine commitment to attend practices with developmentally appropriate playing time. - 7.
+Demonstrate respect and tolerance for all officials' interpretation of rules.
+In addition, coaches need to discourage players and parents from verbally abusing/criticizing officials and opponents before, during, and after contests.
 A coach does have the right to speak with an official in an inappropriate manner.
-Remember the coach is representing Notre Dame Academy, and young children are listening to your words and watching your actions.

-8. In no way attempt to humiliate or embarrass other schools by running up scores.
-If a team has too few players, coaches need to discuss options to play the game equitably.

-9. Coaches should enforce uniform policy.
-Coaches will make every effort possible in receiving all uniforms at the end of the season before returning them to the Athletic Director.

-10. Remember to keep winning in perspective.
+Remember the coach is representing Notre Dame Academy, and young children are listening to your words and watching your actions. - 8.
+In no way attempt to humiliate or embarrass other schools by running up scores.
+If a team has too few players, coaches need to discuss options to play the game equitably. - 9.
+Coaches should enforce uniform policy.
+Coaches will make every effort possible in receiving all uniforms at the end of the season before returning them to the Athletic Director. - 10.
+Remember to keep winning in perspective.
 We expect you to practice and prepare to win.
-However, to coach a game with the only objective of winning is discouraged.

-11. Be fair and balanced in scheduling practices and games.
+However, to coach a game with the only objective of winning is discouraged. - 11.
+Be fair and balanced in scheduling practices and games.
 Academics come first and student-athletes must not be over burdened with athletic commitments.